 The last step in terrazzo tiles repair is to polish the surface.
 You can do that in three ways; either by using polishing powder, diamond-polishing or recrystallization.
 Of the three methods, diamond polishing is the most efficient.
 It will allow you to get a glossy finish without making the terrazzo tiles surface slippery.

 If you are working on a lesser budget, the polishing powder will be okay.
 Just apply some to the terrazzo tiles surface and buff them to put the powder into the tile’s surface.
 You can do this at least twice and ensure you switch to a higher-grit polishing each time.

 One thing you have to consider, however, is that terrazzo tiles finished with high-grit polishing powder usually require rebuffing after a few years.
 Contrary to diamond-polished terrazzo tiles, which typically maintain the same premium-shine look for several years before needing a rebuff.

 Terrazzo floor restoration cost

 Suppose you’ll be contracting out your terrazzo floor repair and restoration project to the experts.
-Remember, costs differ depending on the floor size and the methods of polishing you want to use.
+Remember, costs differ depending on the floor size and floor tile types, and the methods of polishing you want to use.
 Typically, finishing with polishing powder or recrystallization attracts a restoration cost anywhere between 3-5 dollars per square meter.
 The restoration that involves diamond polishing-meanwhile- can cost even up to 20-dollars per square meter.